Arbmoney/Arb-builder/README.md

 # Arb-builder

 ## Starting

-Create a src directory and place your code inside it, then execute the commands below
+Create a directory and place your code inside it, then execute the commands below

 ## Running

+    yarn
+    yarn build
-	yarn - para instalar os pacotes necessários node build.js <master file name>
+    yarn build:files <folder of files> <master file name>
-	cd build && command to run your program